Himanshu-4/hci_tool/README.md

 # HCI Tool README

 ## Overview
 This HCI tool provides command line and UI interface  for Bluetooth Host commands and events interfce .
-One common use case is creating an LE connection and obtaining detailed packet information, testing throughput, testing controller functionality, etc.
+One common use case is creating an LE connection and obtaining detailed packet information, testing throughput, testing controller functionality like A2DP, sco, HID, throughput etc.

 ## Example Usage